 - Also used in MST3K: The Movie (spoofing This Island Earth) when Exeter's burning spaceship enters Earth's atmosphere at the ending.

-- A sketch on SNL featured an interview with then-Vice President Richard "Dick" Cheney, who was riding a missile at the time.
+- A sketch on Saturday Night Live featured an interview with then-Vice President Richard "Dick" Cheney, who was riding a missile at the time.
 And eating a Lunchables snack-pack.

 - On Jack-of-All-Trades, the legendary Pirate Blackbeard rides a missile down from a hot air balloon to destroy a submarine captained by the great-great-great-great-great grandson of Leonardo da Vinci before it can sink a ship carrying most of America's Founding Fathers on a "Founding Father-Son Cruise."
 It Makes Sense in Context... kinda.